Müllerian anomalies: Causes

-MRHK syndrome occurs from an arrest in the embryonic development in the first phase of organogenesis, resulting in underdevelopment of one or both the left and right primitive uterus and vagina (agenesis).
-Specifically, an arrest in the development of the paramesonephric ducts at week seven of gestation is linked to MRHK syndrome.
+MRKH syndrome occurs from an arrest in the embryonic development in the first phase of organogenesis, resulting in underdevelopment of one or both the left and right primitive uterus and vagina (agenesis).
+Specifically, an arrest in the development of the paramesonephric ducts at week seven of gestation is linked to MRKH syndrome.
 During embryological development of the first phase, two separate uterine, cervical and vaginal pockets develop, following which a transverse septum forms across the caudal aspect in the upper two thirds of the vagina, which will dissolve when the lower one third of the vagina (developed from the urogenital sinus) fuses with the upper two thirds.
 An arrest at this stage means midline fusion of pockets do not occur and subsequently are unable to develop into a whole uterus, cervix and vagina.

 Changes in the sequences of DNA bases due to mutations in WNT3, HNF1b and LHX1 are decreased in people with MRKH.
-Mice with mutant alleles for Wnt4, Wnt5a, Wnt7a and Wnt9b display varying extents of mullerian duct hypoplasia indicating these genes may cause MRKH-like phenotypes in humans.
+Mice with mutant alleles for Wnt4, Wnt5a, Wnt7a and Wnt9b display varying extents of Müllerian duct hypoplasia indicating these genes may cause MRKH-like phenotypes in humans.
 A commonly identified copy number variants (CNVs) deletion of 17q12 is present in both type 1 and type 2 MRKH patients.
-The deletion of 17q12 results in a loss of 2 specific genes, HNFB and LHX1 at position q12 on chromosome 17 which are linked to mullerian anomalies.
+The deletion of 17q12 results in a loss of 2 specific genes, HNFB and LHX1 at position q12 on chromosome 17 which are linked to Müllerian anomalies.
 Most 17q12 deletions result from genetic mutations in people with no known history of MRHK syndrome in their family.